junxit/us-congress-bills-109/metadata.md

 - 2006-03-29 — Placed on the Union Calendar, Calendar No. 219.
 - 2006-03-29 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-392, Part II.
 - 2006-03-29 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-392, Part II.
+- 2006-04-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-04-05 — Considered as unfinished business. (consideration: CR H1530)
+- 2006-04-05 — Considered under suspension of the rules. (consideration: CR H1461-1475)
+- 2006-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3127.
+- 2006-04-05 — DEBATE EXTENSION - Mr. Lantos asked unanimous consent that debate on H.R.
+3127 be extended by 20 minutes equally divided and controlled.
+Agreed to without objection.
+- 2006-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-05 — Mr. Smith (NJ) moved to suspend the rules and pass the bill, as amended.
+- 2006-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 90). (text: CR H1461-1463)
+- 2006-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 90).(text: CR H1461-1463)